Labor rights: Core labor standards

-Very few ILO member countries have ratified all of these conventions due to domestic constraints yet as these rights are also recognised in the UDHR, and form a part of customary international law they are committed to respect these rights.
+Very few ILO member countries have ratified all of these conventions due to domestic constraints yet as these rights are also recognized in the UDHR, and form a part of customary international law they are committed to respecting these rights.
 For a discussion on the incorporation of these core labor rights into the mechanisms of the World Trade Organization, see Labour standards in the World Trade Organization.
-There are many other issues outside of this core, in the UK employee rights includes the right to employment particulars, an itemised pay statement, a disciplinary process at which they have the right to be accompanied, daily breaks, rest breaks, paid holidays and more.
+There are many other issues outside of this core, in the UK employee rights include the right to employment particulars, an itemized pay statement, a disciplinary process at which they have the right to be accompanied, daily breaks, rest breaks, paid holidays, and more.

-Labor rights issues
+Labor rights issues by topics

 Aside from the right to organize, labor movements have campaigned on various other issues that may be said to relate to labor rights.
 The labor movement began to improve the working conditions of the workers.
 Dating back to 1768 the first strike of the New York journeyman tailors protested a wage reduction.
 This marked the beginning of the movement.
-Approaching the 18th century, labor unions were formed to improve the working conditions for all of the workers. fought for better wages, reasonable hours and safer working conditions.
-The labor movement led efforts to stop child labor, give health benefits and provide aid to workers who were injured or retired.
+Approaching the 19th century, labor unions were formed to improve the working conditions for all of workers.
+They fought for better wages, reasonable hours, and safer working conditions.
+The labor movement led efforts to stop child labor, give health benefits, and provide aid to workers who were injured or retired.
 The following are explained more in the following sections.

 Hour limits

-Many labor movement campaigns have to do with limiting hours in the work place.
+Many labor movement campaigns have to do with limiting hours in the workplace.
 19th century labor movements campaigned for an eight-hour day.
 Worker advocacy groups have also sought to limit work hours, making a working week of 40 hours or less standard in many countries.
 A 35-hour workweek was established in France in 2000, although this standard has been considerably weakened since then.
 Workers may agree with employers to work for longer, but the extra hours are payable overtime.
 In the European Union the working week is limited to a maximum of 48 hours including overtime (see also Working Time Directive 2003).